This article on Gaudi Barcelona and all his best sites was last updated in June 2020.

 While most visitors are familiar with Gaudi’s main sights, there are a few other gems most visitors miss.

 In this article, we will focus primarily on Antoni Gaudi’s Barcelona attractions, and in particular, the six works that are part of the UNESCO listing, but also on his lesser known masterpieces.
+If you want to visit over 200 more UNSECO sites see our guide to roadtripping across Europe.

 About Gaudi’s architectural style and life